Grass Miner Moths

 (NCBI-index: 1.442294)

 A few times in the evening, in the same nature reserve with abundant vegetation along the water, resulted in the discovery of some new species.
 This also applies to the Triple-spot Dwarf (Elachista maculicerusella).
-This grass miner is usually found in moist areas such as near pools, ditches, and lakes where the reed grows.
+This grass miner is usually found in moist areas, such as near pools, ditches, and lakes where reeds grow.
 The forewing is white, sometimes light greyish brown, with an irregular dark brown cross band halfway and a light spot at 2/3.
 The hindwing is light ocher yellow in the female and somewhat darker and browner in the male.
 The flying period in one generation is from April to August, and the wingspan is 10-12 mm.
 Host plant: Common Reed and Reed Canary-grass.
 Dutch name: Grijsgevlekte grasmineermot.
 Frisian name: –

 Flying period: